Nearly half of Canadians didn't use all their vacation days in 2022: survey

 METHODOLOGY

 The annual study was commissioned from Feb.
-9 to March 3, 2023 on behalf of Expedia by Northstar Research Partners and involved 14,527 respondents across North and South America, Europe and Asia-Pacific participating in panels.
-The results are considered accurate within one to four percentage points with 90 per cent confidence.
+9 to March 3, 2023, on behalf of Expedia by Northstar Research Partners.
+It involved 14,527 respondents across North and South America, Europe and Asia-Pacific participating in panels.
+The results are considered accurate within one to four percentage points, with 90 per cent confidence.